 The former capital of the Hapsburg empire, the wealth fo Austria can be seen in its magnificent castles and palaces.

-While even William Shakespeare was inspired by the majesty of Danish castles!
-While I love the history of the vikings in Denmark, the country is also awash with castles!
+Even William Shakespeare was inspired by the majesty of Danish castles!
+While I love the history of the Vikings in Denmark, the country is also awash with castles!
 You can start by seeing some right in Copenhagen, but you can visit even more if you get out of the city.

 Contributed by Marie Charie from A Mary Road